RoboHubEindhoven-User/suii/suii_vision/README.md

 # YOLO Object detection

 This is a repository for the YOLO object detection for the Robocup@work competition that RoboHubEindhoven participates in.
 This repository consists of the [ultralytics python yolov3](https://github.com/ultralytics/yolov3) with some custom adjustments.
-If you want to learn more of how the YOLO object detection works and for how to use guides, please check out our [wiki](https://github.com/RoboHubEindhoven/suii/wiki/YOLO-Object-detection).
+If you want to learn more of how the YOLO object detection works and for how to use guides, please check out our [vision wiki](https://github.com/RoboHubEindhoven/suii/wiki/YOLO-Object-detection).
+At the end of the page where you land on you can find the links to all the guides you need to use the YOLO object detection.

 **Below are some of the results on a custom trained database with the Robocup@work objects:**